We have all heard the Voice of God in some capacity.

 The Voice of God has also been invoked for more sinister purposes.
 The authority and objectivity that this tone radiates means that it has been a valuable tool for disseminating propaganda messaging.
 Authoritative omniscience is essential to invoke when misrepresenting foreign powers – with falsities broadcast as fact.

-Needless to say, the Voice of God tone has evolved from its classic iteration into a new form.
-In modern times, the transatlantic and strictly formal tone is too rigid to appeal to contemporary audiences.
-Some changes have influenced how people invoke this vocal tone to remove the elements that appear cheesy.
+Needless to say, the Voice of God intonation has evolved from its classic iteration into a new form.
+In modern times, the strictly formal tonality is too rigid to appeal to contemporary audiences.
+This in itself has increasingly influenced the selection of voices by tone to remove the elements that sound too cliche or cheesy.

 The New Wave Voice of God